Map-A-Droid/MAD-docs/security.rst

 Further Steps
 =============

 If you have successfully secured your MAD setup with SSL proxies, you can now change the IPs from the three ports (MADmin, RGC and PogoDroid) to localhost.
 MAD opens up those ports by default on :code:`0.0.0.0` which means every network interface.
-But since we are using a webserverproxy, those ports don't need to be exposed on a different interface than localhost:
+But since we are using a webserver proxy, those ports don't need to be exposed on a different interface than localhost:

 .. code-block:: bash